Seabourn Cruise Line - Final Grade: "D-"

 Seabourn Cruise Line was founded in 1986.
-Headquartered in Washington State, Seabourn describes itself as a luxury cruise line that operates four cruise ships worldwide.
-Seabourn is a subsidiary of Carnival Corp., which controls almost 50 percent of the worldwide cruise ship market.
-The Seabourn fleet consisted of smaller ships with carrying capacities between 370 and 780 passengers and crew, but in 2015 the line sold its two smallest ships to Windstar Cruises and began building the Seabourn Encore.
-The Seabourn Encore will have a larger capacity of 1,054 passengers and crew and launches in December 2016.
+Headquartered in Washington State, Seabourn describes itself as a luxury cruise line that operates six cruise ships worldwide.
+Seabourn is a subsidiary of Carnival Corp. which is incorporated in Panama and controls almost 50 percent of the worldwide cruise ship market.
+The Seabourn fleet previously consisted of smaller ships with carrying capacities between 370 and 780 passengers and crew, but in 2015 the line sold its two smallest ships and built the Seabourn Encore and Seabourn Ovation, both of which have a larger capacity of 1,054 passengers and crew.

 Seabourn Cruise Line - Cruise Ship Fleet

 Grading Methodology For The 2022 Cruise Ship Report Card